DanielaSousa/Fish_tracking/README.txt

-graph.py plots a graph with the path traveled by the fish, along with the time spent in each area of the tank.
+graph.py: plots a graph with the path traveled by the fish; lists the time spent in each area of the tank and the total distance